P-Buddle/melotronome/README.md

 The program is functional but once sound generation has started, tempo and time signature can't be edited until sound has been stopped, reducing fluidity of usage.

+I am still learning the prefered format of python in terms of spacing and comments, but have attempted to make the code as readable as possible.